heryani2007/digitalForensics/Linux/README.md

 # digitalForensics

-Bash scripts to automate the forensics process (primarily collection of data).
+Bash scripts to automate the forensics process (primarily collection of data). th